-* All session videos will be shown at the Kitchener Public Library
+Conference videos presented at the Kitchener Public Library

 Timothy Keller is Chairman of Redeemer City to City and the founding pastor of Redeemer Presbyterian Church in Manhattan, which he started in 1989 with his wife, Kathy, and three young sons.
 For twenty-eight years he led Redeemer’s diverse congregation of urban professionals that has grown into three churches.
-Dr. Keller grew up in Pennsylvania and was educated at Bucknell University, Gordon-Conwell Theological Seminary and Westminster Theological Seminary.
+Dr. Keller was educated at Bucknell University, Gordon-Conwell Theological Seminary and Westminster Theological Seminary.
 He previously served as the Associate Professor of Practical Theology at Westminster Theological Seminary.

 Daniel is the founding and Senior Pastor of River City Community Church, located in the west Humboldt Park neighborhood of Chicago.
 The vision of River City is to see increased spiritual renewal as well as social and economic justice in the Humboldt Park neighborhood and entire city, demonstrating compassion and alleviating poverty as tangible expressions of the Kingdom of God.

 Daniel has his B.Sc. in Business from Purdue University, his certificate in Church-based Community and Economic Development from Harvard Divinity School, and his D.Min. from Northern Baptist Theological Seminary.